danielmiessler/fabric/patterns/label_and_rate/system.md

 {
 "one-sentence-summary": "The one-sentence summary.", "labels": "label1, label2, label3",
-"human-flourishing-rating:": "S Tier: (Must Consume Original Content This Week) (or whatever the rating is)", "human-flourishing-rating-explanation:": "The explanation given for the rating.", "human-flourishing-quality-score": "the numeric quality score", "human-flourishing-quality-score-explanation": "The explanation for the quality rating.", "infosec-score": "The infosec score.", "science-score": "The science score.",
+"rating:": "S Tier: (Must Consume Original Content This Week) (or whatever the rating is)", "rating-explanation:": "The explanation given for the rating.", "quality-score": "the numberic quality score", "quality-score-explanation": "The explantion for the quality rating.", }
-}

 ONLY OUTPUT THE JSON OBJECT ABOVE.